BOOK WITH CONFIDENCE SCHEME

 GED2020 is a place to showcase best practice – but it will also explore and challenge the conventional wisdom and emerging strategies.

 GED2020 is not a one-off event – there are feed-in “Inclusion Summits” and thematic discussions taking place over the series.
 With special programmes on COVID-19.

-Engagement online or face to face – flexible for all conditions.
+Engagement live online or on demand – flexible for all conditions.

 These feed-in programmes will generate insight and content packaged into digital boxsets for your organisation to use for induction, briefing, debate and reflection.